Right to Refuse

 - The reason for the refusal,

-- The reason why, in the opinion of the employer, the work does not constitute a danger
+- The reason why, in the opinion of the employer, the work is not an undue hazard

 What is the Occupational Health and Safety (OHS) Contact Centre?

-The OHS Contact Centre is part of the Alberta Government’s Ministry of Labour.
+The OHS Contact Centre is part of the Alberta Government’s Ministry of Labour and Immigration.
 If you have any questions about health and safety, you can call them anonymously – you don’t have to give your name.
-You can call with someone else, you can also call for someone else who may have a H&S concern about their workplace:
+You can call with someone else, you can also call for someone else who may have a health and safety concern about their workplace: